CSF Rhinorrhea

 Pathophysiology

 Immediate traumatic leaks result from a bony defect or fracture in conjunction with a dural tear.
-A possible cause of a delayed traumatic leak is a previously intact dural layer that has slowly herniated through a bony defect, finally tearing and allowing the cerebrospinal fluid (CSF) to leak.
+A possible cause of a delayed traumatic leak is a previously intact dural layer that has slowly herniated through a bony defect, finally tearing and allowing the CSF to leak.
 According to another theory, the tear and bony defect are present from the time of the original injury, but the leak occurs only after the masking hematoma dissolves.

 Spontaneous CSF rhinorrhea usually manifests in adulthood, coinciding with a developmental rise in CSF pressure with maturity.
 The dura of the anterior cranial base is subject to wide variations in CSF pressure because of several factors, including normal arterial and respiratory fluctuations.
 Other stresses include Valsalva-like maneuvers during nose blowing or straining.
 This can lead to dural tears in areas of abnormalities of the bony floor.